How to Make Cells Independent in Excel (5 Methods)

 how to make cells independent in excel

-• Now put your cursor on the icon of the following figure.
+• Put your cursor on the drag icon at the end of the row 4 header.

 how to make cells independent in excel

-• Now drag it down until these headings fit in cells B4 and D4.
+• Drag it down until these headings fit in cells B4 and D4.
 In this case, we dragged until the row height became 36 units (marked in the figure).

 how to make cells independent in excel